MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.UpdateLinksOnSave.md

 ## Remarks

-You should set this property to  **False** if the location where the document is saved is different from the final location on the Web server and the supporting files are not available at the first location.
+You should set this property to  **False** if the location where the document is saved is different from the final location on the web server and the supporting files are not available at the first location.

 ## Example